 This piece has indeed puzzled me since I first encountered it, and I find that its meaning changes as time yawns on (as all art is wont to do).
 Most recently, glimpsing it as I traipsed with a friend down Rue de Belleville on a balmy May evening, its warning– to be wary of words– made me think of American politics, and a current President who uses words as crafty yet often surreal weapons– as if their relationship to facts were wholly optional.

-Get off at metro Belleville (line 2 or 11; streets to explore include Boulevard de Belleville, Rue Denoyez (famous for its street art and its hip, slovenly cafes); Rue de Belleville and the aforementioned Place Frehel.
-Alternatively, get off at Metro Pyrenees and descend Rue de Belleville– from here (on a clear day, at least), you can catch a glimpse of the Eiffel; Tower– way, way off on the horizon.
+Get off at metro Belleville (line 2 or 11).
+Streets to explore include Boulevard de Belleville, Rue Denoyez (famous for its street art and its hip, slovenly cafes); Rue de Belleville and the aforementioned Place Frehel.
+Alternatively, get off at Metro Pyrenees and descend Rue de Belleville.